awangenh/IBL/README.md

 Verbose - a log of the training steps is transcribed to the right text field (transcript).
 Will slow down considerably tthe training.

 Allow dropping - bad classifiers are allowed to be dropped.
-Dropping PIs and FIs are set to use z = 0.75.
+Dropping PIs and FIs are set to use z = 0.90.
 This value can be changed on the corresponding sliders.

-Accept n=0 - you can choose if patterns of the CD that were ever used before to classify something are acceptable as classification references for learning new patterns.
+Accept n=0 - you can choose if patterns of the CD that were never used before to classify something are acceptable as classification references for learning new patterns.
 Since their PIs would be infinite due to n=0, it is, in theory possible, but that is a question of interpretation.

 Policy for Non Acceptance - sets the policy to be used when no acceptable pattern was found.
 There are the following policies:
 - first - most similar pattern is chosen (can introduce bias)